eagle-ai/eagle-ai.github.io/import-hdfs-auditLog.md

 permalink: /docs/import-hdfs-auditLog.html
 ---

-As Eagle consumes the data via Kafka topics in some applications, such as HDFS audit log monitoring, a user needs to populate its data into a Kafka topic.
+As Eagle consumes the data via Kafka topics in some topologies, such as HDFS audit log.
+To enable the full function of monitoring, a user needs to stream its data into a Kafka topic.

 There are two ways to do that.
 The first one is **Logstash**, which naturally supports Kafka as the output plugin; the second one is to install a **namenode log4j Kafka appender**.

 ### Logstash-kafka

-* **Step 1**: Create a Kafka Topic named sandbox_hdfs_audit_log if not
+* **Step 1**: Create a Kafka Topic as the streaming input.
+Here is an example command to creat topic 'sandbox_hdfs_audit_log'

       cd <kafka-home>
       bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic sandbox_hdfs_audit_log